Bravos123/pretty-file-system/README.md

+Note from author:
+Holy shit this code is messy O.o!
+The graphics looks nice tough...
+This should probably not be used.
+I created it mostly to learn, but I don't like to remove stuff so I'm gonna leave it.

 # pretty-file-system

 ## About:
-Pretty file system is a simple but powerfull tool to manage file systems.
+Pretty file system (PFS) is a simple but powerfull tool to manage file systems.

 ## How to use: